57 Edge 3.6 migration #

 However, this approach has certain limitations, particularly the inability to upgrade CRDs in this directory using Helm.
 For more information, refer to the Helm documentation.

-As a result, before upgrading Metal3 to an Edge 3.6.0 compatible version, users must manually upgrade the underlying BMO CRDs.
+As a result, before upgrading Metal3 to an SUSE Telco Cloud 3.6.0 compatible version, users must manually upgrade the underlying BMO CRDs.

 On a machine with Helm installed and kubectl configured to point to your management cluster: